nimbis/cmsplugin-newsplus/README.rst

 https://bitbucket.org/zerok/cmsplugin-news

-The goal of newsplus is to provide the simplicity of cmsplugin-news while added some additional functionality, such as images.
+The goal of newsplus is to provide the simplicity of cmsplugin-news while adding some additional functionality, such as images.

 Requires